Labour MP accuses Sunak of having ‘blood of thousands of innocents on his hands’

 Tahir Ali (Birmingham, Hall Green) claimed in the House of Commons that the Prime Minister had “boldly stated” confidence in Israel’s adherence to international law despite documents suggesting the Foreign Office had concerns.

+The Labour leadership has distanced itself from his comments, with a party spokesman branding them “clearly inappropriate”.

-Speaking at Prime Minister’s Questions, Mr Ali said: “Recently released documents reveal that the Foreign Office had serious concerns about Israel’s compliance with international humanitarian law and its ongoing assault on Gaza.
+Speaking at Prime Minister’s Questions (PMQs), Mr Ali said: “Recently released documents reveal that the Foreign Office had serious concerns about Israel’s compliance with international humanitarian law and its ongoing assault on Gaza.

 “This assessment was hidden from Parliament whilst the Prime Minister boldly stated his confidence in Israel’s respect for international law.